 These three types of home security camera recorders are highly dependent on the Internet for video transmission, and your network speed will also determine how fast you can upload the files.

-The scalability of the security camera recorders matters when you need to add more IP cameras and increase storage space.
+The scalability of security camera recorders matters when you need to add more IP cameras and increase storage space.

 Both the security camera DVR/NVR recorders and security camera recording to Cloud offer great flexibility and scalability for data storage.